The Ultimate Trail Mix: 14 Hikers Share Their Recipes

 “After a 6-hour ascent of Gulkana Glacier, Alaska, my five ravenous partners and I combined and shared the treasures of our dwindling snack bags.
 I don’t remember the exact ingredients, but they ranged from dried pineapple to a roll of Lifesavers to lint from our wool shirts and even some shavings from a military C-ration bar.
 On a ledge of million-year-old ice under a slate-gray sky, the perfect gorp was created, consumed, and not to this day duplicated.”

 Fortunately, some of you remember (and even write down) the formulas of your most successful concoctions.
-We know, because when we asked for a peek at your homespun trail mixes in 2000, more than 40 readers forked over favorite recipes.
+We know, because when we asked for a peek at your homespun trail mixes all the way back in 2000, more than 40 readers forked over favorite recipes.

 Then it was our turn to conduct round after round of rigorous taste testing.
 Throughout fall and winter, we mixed up gourmet blends, fruity health mixes, sweet-tooth specials, and a few bizarre antigorps.
 A panel of hungry editors sampled the recipes, sampled them again, and then voted for their favorites.
 Between bites, we came to a few conclusions: